truonghm/dtl/report/report.md

 As with most other crawlers/scrapers, crawling data from IMDB is subjected to many types of exceptions and errors.
 The most common one are:

 - __Timeout Exception__: This usually happens when the crawler makes too many requests to the website in a short amount of time.
 To handle this exception, a `INTERVAL_DELAY` variable is used to specify an amount is seconds to wait before making another request.
 Moreover, a `MAX_RETRY` variable is also used to specify the number of time that the crawler would retry crawling *failed* items before stopping.
-These variables can be changed in `src.config.py`.
+These variables can be changed in `src.config`.
 When the number of max retry is reached without success, the program will fail.

 - Element not found, which can result in `AttributeError` or `IndexError`.
 These exceptions happen when crawling a single element/feature of an entity (movie, rating, filmography, etc.), and as such would immediately result in no data being returned (`None`), instead of triggering retrial attempts.
 Exceptions (and the index they happen at) are printed to stdout and to log file.